ravi150495/thesis-code/README.md

 Step4.
 Create architecture of CNN model and set some parameter values.

 Step 5.
 Run the Code and It will give you the results and graphs.

+For getting the dataset Contact on this mail id = ravi9610155875@gmail.com